MockbaTheBorg/MockbaModular/README.md

 The Saw, Square and Pulse oscillators can also work as LFOs.<br>
 If the LFO mode is selected, the FINE knob becomes a 5V offset for the output.<br>
 The CZOsc module merges all the CZ oscillators together.
+If the shape modulation input is connected the shape knob works as attenuation for the shape modulation signal.

 # Maug Series
 ![Alt text](./screenshot4.png)